kimerajoseph/FRIDAY_code_challenge_KJ/README.md

 2. process_addresses.py - Python script containing the address processing functions
 3. functions folder - Contains the send_email script that contains a function that sends out email alerts in case of new address patterns and/or errors
 4. tests folder - Contains all tests to be run against the application
+5. Docker and .dockerignore files to run the app in a docker container (Especially for windows users)

 ## How to set up and run the code
 1. Fork and clone this repository
 2. Change to the root directory of the project folder
 3. Create a virtual environemnt (I am assuming you alread have pip/pip3 installed on your computer)

+# NOTE:
+The final tests for this code were done on a Linux-2 machine.
+For other operating systems, I advise you run the app in a docker container.
+All the necessary files and instructions are included in this repository
 ```
 virtualenv <your-virtual-env-name>
 ```